christianepeters/howto/dual-boot.md

 Boot into the Ubuntu Live CD session.

 Open `gparted`.
-Leave Windows partitiions and EFI untouched.
+Leave Windows partitions and EFI untouched.

 Use the unallocated space to create an unencrypted boot partition (ext2) and a partition for the encrypted system (ext4).